Kawipat11/Project-The-Android-App-Market-on-Google-Play/README.md

 Load, clean, and visualize scraped Google Play Store data to gain insights into the Android app market.
 ## Instructions
-**1. Upload a picture from your computer by the OPEN button.**
-***You work as a Data Analyst for a finance company which is closely eyeing the Android market before it launches its new app into Google Play.
-You have been asked to present an analysis of Google Play apps so that the team gets a comprehensive overview of different categories of apps, their ratings, and other metrics.
+**You work as a Data Analyst for a finance company which is closely eyeing the Android market before it launches its new app into Google Play.
+You have been asked to present an analysis of Google Play apps so that the team gets a comprehensive overview of different categories of apps, their ratings, and other metrics.**

 This will require you to use your data manipulation and data analysis skills.